 If you want to explore the real power of technology in education, and develop some 21st century skills while doing so, come and join the new Leiden-Delft-Erasmus minor Educational Technology.
 As an interuniversity and interdisciplinary programme, we believe that working together with students from different scientific fields is key in bringing education and learning technology to the next level.

 This minor is a collaboration between Leiden University, TU Delft and Erasmus University Rotterdam and is open to all bachelor students of these universities.
-Read more about the program in the study guide of the coordinating university for this minor.
-You can apply for this minor via the standard registration procedure for minors at your own university.
-Read more
+This minor will not take place in the academic year 2022-2023.

 This minor is organised by: ICLON Leiden, ErasmusX and Leiden-Delft-Erasmus Centre for Education & Learning

 3. Educators and students from different academic fields.

 4. Cases by companies, governments and NGOs.

 5. Expand your network in Leiden, Den Haag, Delft and Rotterdam.

 What are the key features of the multidisciplinary Leiden-Delft-Erasmus minors?

 - Admission requirements: Most Leiden-Delft-Erasmus minors are open to all students of Leiden University, TU Delft and Erasmus University Rotterdam.
 A small number also require prior knowledge or involve a selection process.

 - Number of places: Although it varies according to the minor, between 40 and 90 students can participate (see the link below for numbers for each minor).
 A number of places are reserved for each university in order to ensure a balanced distribution from the different programmes.